Music / The Statler Brothers

-- Band of Relatives: A strange Double Subversion.
-Don and Harold are brothers, but the rest were unrelated.
+- Band of Relatives: Despite the name, they weren't all brothers—but two, Don and Harold Reid, were..
 No one in the group had the last name Statler, though.

 - Basso Profundo: Harold Reid can hit some really low notes.